Achhnera Junction railway station

 Achhnera Junction railway station (station code AH) is a railway station located in Agra district in the Indian state of Uttar Pradesh.
 It has an average elevation of 167 metres (547 feet).
 It is reachable through Agra Jaipur Highway.
 The city is connected by rail to Agra, Jaipur, Kanpur and Mathura.

+Redevelopment

+This railway station is currently being redeveloped under the Amrit Bharat Stations Scheme.